 The warmest model featured high quality down.
 The Egyptian Cotton Luxurious Goose Down and Three Geese Pinch Pleat have different fill weights but similar 750-fill power down.
 The large degree of loft found in these models creates a cozy feeling of radiational heating.

 The loft of the insulation is a significant factor when it comes to warmth.
 The Superior Solid Down Alternative uses a baffle box construction to ensure its insulation stays evenly distributed and lofty.
 While the Linenspa lacks in the loft department, this thinner piece offers impressive warmth and is competitive within the field.

 Laundering and Storage

 How often do you clean your bedding?
 Considering we spend eight hours a day in our bed, the answer is probably "not often enough."
-If bedding is harder to clean, then we are likely to do it less often then we should.
+If bedding is harder to clean, then we are likely to do it less often than we should.
 Clean materials are essential to our health and hygiene.
 We laundered and stored the products that were machine washable and determined that the easiest items to care for have minimal bulk and are down alternatives.

 The Amazon Basics Reversible Microfiber is entirely made from polyester.
 Its low bulk profile makes it easy to store on shelves or stuff in any sized washer machine.
 The Utopia is also able to be stored relatively compact and can be machine washable.